 Yoga combines the three most common relaxation strategies (breathing exercises, progressive muscle relaxation, and visualization) to help you feel calmer and more in control.

 In addition, regular yoga practice eases stress and enhances mindfulness.
-This translates into a number of benefits that directly impact our mental well-being.
+This translates into several benefits that directly impact our mental well-being.

 Regular yoga practice can:

 - Help us become more comfortable with being uncomfortable.
 Before I started yoga, a friend shared this insight with me.
-She said that yoga helps her to lean into discomfort, instead of shying away from it.
-As you practice the concept of leaning into discomfort with your physical body, you become better able to do the same with mental and emotional challenges.
+She said that yoga helps her lean into discomfort instead of shying away.
+As you practice leaning into discomfort with your physical body, you become better able to do the same with mental and emotional challenges.

 - Reduce tension.
 Yoga poses release physical tension that is stored up (particularly in the shoulders and neck), which releases mental stress and encourages relaxation.

 - Regulate the nervous system.
-Yoga focuses on breath work, which transforms anxious breathing characterized by rapid, shallow breaths into slow and deeper breaths, which soothes the nervous system.
+Yoga focuses on breath work, transforming anxious breathing characterized by rapid, shallow breaths into slow and deeper breaths, which soothes the nervous system.

 - Increase body awareness.
-By being able to recognize and identify areas of tension in the body, we can learn to let go of it.
+By recognizing and identifying areas of tension in the body, we can learn to let go of it.

 - Prevent negative thought cycles.
 A yoga session takes the focus off our internal struggles as we focus on our bodies and breathing.

 - Form an important part of self-care.
-Getting caught up in work and busy-ness makes it much easier to neglect the things we need most, such as exercise, sleep, and healthy nutritious food.
+Getting caught up in work and busyness makes it much easier to neglect what we need most, such as exercise, sleep, and healthy, nutritious food.
 A regular, scheduled yoga class helps to reset that mindset, making it easier to do the next right thing (such as choosing a salad over a donut at lunchtime), and consecutive good decisions reduce anxiety.

 - Help us meet others.
-Anxiety can make us more insular as we shut ourselves off from the world, which leads to feelings of loneliness.
+Anxiety can make us more insular as we shut ourselves off from the world, leading to loneliness.
 Joining a regular yoga class can combat this, as you socialize naturally before and after a class.